Rancilio Silvia Review + Modding Options & the New Silvia Pro

 What I would do if I bought the Rancilio Silvia

 The one thing I’d definitely do, is I’d fit a PID.
-This would do away with the need for temp surfing, and would allow the brew temperature to be adjusted, and for you to pull shots at a specific temperature, which may come in handy if you’re wanting to work with a range of roast profiles.
+This would do away with the need for temp surfing, and would allow the brew temperature to be adjusted, and for you to pull shots at a specific temperature, which may come in handy if you’re wanting to use a range of roast profiles.

 Is the Rancilio Silvia Worth it?